-Mohlos Villas, comfortable well fitted villas with private pool on a perch sea and island view.
+- Mohlos Villas, comfortable well-fitted villas with a private pool on a perch sea and island view.

 What to see & do

-Visit the archaelogical site of Mochlos, the American archeologist R.B.
+- Visit the archaeological site of Mochlos, the American archeologist R.B.
 Seager discovered the archaeological site of Mohlos in 1907, after following the instructions of a local fisherman.
 The following year, the excavations began on the little island, which revealed 20 built tombs and about 12 habitations.

-Maybe one day on your way to Sitia, just beyond the village of Skopi, you will come to a track signed left for the Faneromeni Monastery.
-After a parthly asphalted around 5 km track you wiill approach this monastic churh overlooks a gorge near to the sea, standing as a metaphor for recent Cretan history, the church has been battered but still stands unbowed.
-Unfortunately most of the frescoes have been destroyed.<.p>
+- Maybe one day on your way to Sitia, just beyond the village of Skopi, you will come to a track signed left for the Faneromeni Monastery.
+After a partly asphalted around 5 km track you will approach this monastic church overlooks a gorge near to the sea, standing as a metaphor for recent Cretan history, the church has been battered but still stands unbowed.
+Unfortunately, most of the frescoes have been destroyed.<.p>